AndiRudi/InboxOutboxPattern/Readme.md

 ## Setup

-Make sure you have Postgres running (locally or via docker) and update the username and password in Service.cs files to match.
+Make sure you have Postgres running (locally or via docker) and update the username and password in Program.cs files to match.
 Then execute migrations with the following commands

 ```bash
 dotnet ef database update --context InboxOutboxPattern.Service1.ServiceDbContext